Tornado outbreak of April 20, 2004

 A destructive tornado outbreak devastated parts of the U.S. Upper Midwest on April 20, 2004.
 A total of 31 tornadoes formed in eastern Iowa, extending into northern and central Illinois and Indiana.
 A tornado that struck Utica, Illinois, was the only one to cause fatalities.
-An unusual feature of the outbreak is the fact that it was largely unexpected, as the SPC only predicted a "slight risk" of severe weather on the day of the event.
+The outbreak was largely unexpected, as the SPC had only predicted a "slight risk" of severe weather in the afternoon of the event.